mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 Is that alright?

 For instance, if you practice karate, or something [with] energy.
 Or [being] *doan*.
-First of all, you always try not to forget how to hit the bells, *[he chuckles,]* or how to master a certain form a karate, very carefully.
+First of all, you always try not to forget how to hit the bells. *[He chuckles.]* Or how to master a certain form of karate, very carefully.
 Don’t you think so?
 But all you have to do is, you have to do [it] – [whether] you don’t like or you like, you try not to forget the form taught by the teacher.
 You have to master it, constantly.
 If you do it, finally, you can be present in the form, [in the] proper way.
 Exactly there.
 So if you move, exactly the proper form comes up.
 So your body and your form [are] exactly one.
 No gap between.
 That is called *dhyana*.

 So if you become a *doan*, very naturally, you can hit the bell in the proper way.
 But how can you do it?
 Every day, try not to forget how to hit the bell in the proper way.
 That is our practice.